hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

       choose conservatively to make these accounts `spam-free`.
 - Auto-created accounts
-    - Any auto-created account (such as a hollow account) will default to be `frictionles-airdrop enabled` in which `maxAutomaticAssociations` is set to -1.
+    - Any auto-created account (such as a hollow account) will default to be `frictionless-airdrop enabled` in which `maxAutomaticAssociations` is set to -1.

 Contracts by default will be spam-free in nature.
-To create a `frictionles-airdrop enabled` contract, the `maxAutomaticAssociations` can be set during a `ContractCreate` HAPI transaction and will require a valid admin key to ensure balance and associations can be managed.
+To create a `frictionless-airdrop enabled` contract, the `maxAutomaticAssociations` can be set during a `ContractCreate` HAPI transaction and will require a valid admin key to ensure balance and associations can be managed.